Unofficial Slimming World vegan tagine – a Moroccan tagine recipe

 Moroccan tagine

-Make sure that the pot is hot enough before tossing in the vegetables.
+Ensure the pot is hot enough before adding the vegetables.
 If the pot is not hot enough, the veggies will be mushy.

 Vegetables are packed with nutrients, including dietary fibre, potassium, Vitamin A and C, and folate.
-There have been many proven benefits of eating vegetables, and most vegetables used in this recipe are high in fibre, making this dish full of exactly the type of nutrients someone on a vegan diet needs.
+There have been numerous proven benefits to eating vegetables, and most of the vegetables used in this recipe are high in fibre, making this dish rich in exactly the type of nutrients someone on a vegan diet needs.

 Never let the onion and garlic burn.